Mike DeBardeleben

-After his arrest for counterfeiting, the Secret Service found evidence linking him to much more serious sex crimes.
-He was sentenced to 375 years in federal prison.
-Although he was never brought to trial for murder, he was the principal suspect in two homicides and he remains a suspect in several others.
+After his arrest for counterfeiting, the Secret Service found evidence linking him to a series of sex crimes; he was tried, found guilty and sentenced to 375 years in federal prison.
+Although he was never brought to trial for murder, he was the principal suspect in two homicides, and he remains a suspect in several others.
 He died of pneumonia at the Federal Medical Center in Butner, North Carolina, in early 2011.
-DeBardeleben, said FBI profiler Roy Hazelwood, was the best-documented sexual sadist since the Marquis de Sade, and one of America's most dangerous known criminals.

 Background

-DeBardeleben was born in March 1940 in Little Rock, Arkansas, the second of three children born to James Mitchell DeBardeleben Sr. and Mary Lou Edwards DeBardeleben.
+Mike DeBardeleben was born on March 20, 1940, in Little Rock, Arkansas, the second of three children born to James Mitchell DeBardeleben Sr. and Mary Lou DeBardeleben (née Edwards).
 The DeBardelebens were a military family who moved frequently.
 After the attack on Pearl Harbor, James DeBardeleben Sr. took a commission as a lieutenant in the United States Army, and was posted to Washington, D.C., for the duration of World War II.
-Mike's younger brother Ralph later became a U.S. Army paratrooper.
+Mike's younger brother, Ralph, later became a U.S. Army paratrooper.

 In 1945, the family moved to Austin, Texas, and James Sr. was shipped out to the South Pacific for nine months.
 In 1949, the family moved briefly to Kentucky before relocating to Frankfurt, Germany.
 In 1950, James Sr. was promoted to lieutenant colonel, and the family moved to the Hague in the Netherlands, where James Sr. served for two years as a military adviser for the U.S. Embassy.
 In 1953, James Sr. retired from the army, and took a federal civil service post in Albany, New York.

-The marriage between DeBardeleben's parents was unstable and chaotic and both had many extramarital affairs.
-At one point, his parents had considered divorce as a result of these affairs, but ultimately chose to stay married for the sake of the children.
-DeBardeleben's mother was a sexually promiscuous and emotionally unstable alcoholic, whose behavior could become violent at times.
-His mother often neglected the children when her husband was away, preferring to spend much of her time at the bars drinking and picking up men.
+The marriage between DeBardeleben's parents was unstable and both had many extramarital affairs.
+At one point, his parents had considered divorce, but ultimately chose to stay married for the sake of the children.
+DeBardeleben's mother was sexually promiscuous and an emotionally unstable alcoholic, whose behavior could become violent.
+His mother often neglected the children when her husband was away.
 Mike's sister, Linda, became a caretaker for her younger brothers.
 It was during this period that DeBardeleben began to develop a deep hatred of his mother, which would eventually crystallize into a hatred of women in general.